citp/privacy-policy-historical/r/ra/rac/raccars.co.uk.md

 ## Disclosure of your information

-If RAC Cars' business is sold or integrated with another business, we may disclose your personal information to our advisers and any prospective purchasers and their advisers and such personal information will be passed on to the new owners of the business.
+If the RAC business is sold or integrated with another business, we may disclose your personal information to our advisers and any prospective purchasers and their advisers and such personal information will be passed on to the new owners of the business.

-We may share your information where required in compliance with any legal obligation or to protect the rights, property or safety of RAC Cars, our customers or others or our site or to enforce the terms of use of our site.
+We may share your information where required in compliance with any legal obligation or to protect the rights, property or safety of RAC , our customers or others or our site or to enforce the terms of use of our site.

 ## Our use of IP addresses and cookies